 - You can avoid boats and the chance of getting seasick!

 - You get a perspective while getting to Antarctica that very few people get the chance to see.

 That being said, some of the CONS of flying to Antarctica are:

 - Potential flight delays due to weather

 As you can see, it totally depends on what type of traveler you to exactly answer the question of how to get to Antarctica.
-While flying by air on an Antarctica sightseeing flight is a great way to visit Antarctica, it also has many cons and is less comfortable than a cozy room aboard an Antarctica cruise ship.
-This question of how would you get to Antarctica is something an Expert South America can help you decide, and lucky for you, we are always eager to help guests plan their dream trip to The White Continent.
+Our team has done multiple trips to Antarctica, both by crossing the Drake and flying as well as different itineraries of varying lengths.
+This question of how would you get to Antarctica is something our South America Experts can help you decide, and lucky for you, we are always eager to help guests plan their dream trip to The White Continent.